celluloid/celluloid/README.md

    using Fibers, and why can't it be solved by a block?
 If you've got a really good reason and you're feeling lucky, knock yourself out.

+5. If you need to mock the behaviour of an Actor, you should mock its subject rather than the proxy itself (#actor_subject).
+This ensures that any time the subject calls methods on self, they will also be appropriately mocked.

 On Thread Safety in Ruby
 ------------------------